 Visiting the grave site involved some utility vehicles and a short hike.

-Mandley Winstead's new marker, courtesy of the Daughters of the American Revolution.
+Mandley Winstead's new marker, courtesy of the Daughters of the American Revolution, Sons of the American Revolution, and the Hopkins County Genealogical Society.

 Here is a big surprise.
 This broken marker near Mandley's original stone still has decipherable dates, but the top is missing.
 Nearby is a footstone with the initials A W W. We looked up Amy Winstead's dates, and this is her headstone.
 Amy is a 5th great-grandmother to Susan, and a 6th to our son Zeke.
 This is a great, surprising bonus, having a grandmother we weren't even looking for to suddenly appear.
 Now we must maintain contact with the landowner for this little cemetery and plan a trip to find the top of Amy's stone.
 It probably is covered with soil nearby to what remains.